Madison Academic Magnet High School

 Madison Academic Magnet High School is a public high school in the Jackson Madison County School System located on Lambuth Boulevard and formerly located on Allen Avenue, in Jackson, Tennessee.
-The former building was erected in 1928 as Jackson High School and underwent extensive renovations during the summer of 2003.
-The school was started in the autumn of 2003, replacing the former west campus of Jackson Central-Merry High School.
-The new building was constructed in late 2020 and opened in January 2022.
-The school has a graduating class of fewer than 125 students and does not offer special education classes.

 It is ranked #15 in Best High Schools in Tennessee according to U.S. News & World Report.

 The principal of Madison Academic is Chad Guthrie.
 The school's course offerings are honors and college-prep courses.
 Although students do apply for admission, no academic criteria influences selection, as selection is through a lottery system.
 Once enrolled, students must maintain a C average to remain at the school.

+History

+The new building at 575 Lambuth Blvd.

+The original building at 179 Allen Ave.

+The former building was erected in 1928 as Jackson High School and underwent extensive renovations during the summer of 2003.
+The school was started in the autumn of 2003, replacing the former west campus of Jackson Central-Merry High School.
+The new building was constructed in late 2020 and opened in January 2022.
+The school has a graduating class of fewer than 125 students and does not offer special education classes.

+Athletics

+Madison Academic Magnet plays in TSSAA's West division and athletic district 7.
+They compete as the Mustangs and Lady Mustangs.
+The school offers baseball / softball, basketball, cheerleading, cross country, football, girls' flag football, golf, soccer, tennis, track and field, volleyball.